tec1group/Software/monitors/README.md

 - Listing in Z80 ASM format (needs more work)
 - Fully commented source listing by Jim Roberton (PDF)

+## SMON Monitor (Simple Monitor)
+by Jim Robinson

+- A Tutorial Monitor that fits in a page (256 bytes)
+- Easy to understand with basic input/output
+- Fully commented source listing by Jim Roberton (PDF)

 ## SMON Monitor
 by Scott Gregory